texel-org/color/README.md

 Performs linear interpolation between min and max with the factor `t`.

+#### `v = lerpAngle(min, max, t)`

+Performs circular linear interpolation between min and max with the factor `t`, but where the min and max are considered to be angles (in degrees) allowing the value to wrap around within 0 to 360, interpolating to create the shortest arc.

 #### `c = clamp(value, min, max)`

 Clamps the `value` between min and max and returns the result.